Vanilla is always an integral part of baking. Wondering how to use Vanilla in baking? Here is a post which will help you!

 But there are a few more things I love to do with them and those things are so easy to do that it is really as easy as 1, 2, 3….

 So here are the recipes for vanilla extract, vanilla paste and vanilla sugar for you.
+You can use these to make use of vanilla in baking.
 Make it at home and you can thank me later.

 - Split the vanilla beans into half lengthwise and dunk in an airtight bottle with the vodka.
 Let it stand for 8-10 weeks till when you open the bottle you smell the vanilla and the alcohol smell totally wears off.
 Yes that is it.

-- You increase an decrease this, essentially I use a pod for every 10 ml of vodka.
+- You increase or decrease this, essentially I use a pod for every 10 ml of vodka.

-And another must have in my kitchen when it comes to Vanilla, the vanilla paste
+And another must have in my kitchen when it comes to Vanilla is the vanilla paste.

 - Grind the vanilla beans to a fine powder using a high powered mixer.
 Using half a tsp of sugar will help grind them better.